Phishing Incident Response Plan (IRP) / Runbook#

 Monitor SIEM (

-or contained users/endpoints.Document containment status using
+secops-mcp_search_security_events) for continued activity related toMALICIOUS_IOCsor contained users/endpoints.Document containment status using

 Phase 4: Eradication#